industrial-edge/upload-app-to-iem-with-iectl/docs/installation.md

     export COMPOSE_PATH="<path-to-docker-compose>"
     ```
 **Important Notes:**\
-*- Use the production [docker-compose.prod.yml](../src/app/docker-compose.prod.yml) file* \
+*- Use the production [docker-compose.prod.yml](../src/app/docker-compose.prod.yml) file for the COMPOSE_PATH variable* \
 *- App ID can be found in IEM under "My Projects -> Application Details -> Show Keys"*

-3. When you are finished with modifying shell script, you can start the shell script to tigger the uplaod process by running this command:
+3. When you are finished with modifying shell script, you can start the shell script to trigger the upload process by running this command:

     ```bash
     cd .src/
     sh script.sh
     ```
-4. If your configuration is correct, you should get the notofication that you application was uploaded successfully.
+4. If your configuration is correct, you should get the notification that you application was uploaded successfully.